szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 Most of minotaurs are wimps in the game.
 This is what it changes:

-- First of all, my mod ensures that the minotaurs in BG2EE are recognized as actual minotaurs race-wise
+- First, my mod ensures that the minotaurs in BG2EE are recognized as actual minotaurs race-wise
 - Patches the minotaurs, conferring various boons:
-  - Minimum HP: 50 -> 60
+  - Minimum HP: 50 → 60
   - Class set to Fighter, which allows them to benefit from Constitution bonuses
-  - Strength: 18/100 -> 20
+  - Strength: 18/100 → 20
-  - Constitution: 9 -> 17.
+  - Constitution: 9 → 17.
 In vanilla this ensures a minimum HP of 72
   - 15% resistance to physical damage
-  - They no longer panic so easily
+  - They no longer panic as easily
   - They move 5 points faster than normal
   - They critically hit 5% more often.
 Take care of monks and mages
   - They now have three points in Axe proficiency (from none).
 This will in turn grant them half an attack per round, as it would for fighters, resulting in 5/2 attacks per round as baseline.
   - Their hits have a 50% chance of goring, inflicting 2d6 piercing damage (save vs. Breath to take half), and 3d8 extra if Save vs. Breath fails (no save to take only half), which also grants the minotaur a +1 bonus to their damage and 1/2 to their Attacks per round for 2 rounds.
 These benefits can't affect the minotaur more than once every 9 seconds, and the victim cannot suffer this extra damage more than once per round.
 The basic 2d6 piercing damage can happen at any time with the aforementioned 50% chance per hit.

 </details>